- PVC Column Wraps

 The placement of the nail on the face of the cornice plays an important part in the installation.
 If you look at the back of the cornice, you will notice that there are three flat sides to it.
 The two small angles are the parts that touch the wall and the ceiling.
 These two angles run along the entire length of the cornice and these are the two areas you should be aiming for when you begin nailing.
 You should always try to place the nail gun so that the nail head is hidden into a crease on the face of the cornice.
 Although the nail head is countersunk, the hole is visible sometimes even after we cover it and sand it, whereas in a crease, it disappears.

 All corners should be glued using MDF Glue or MitreBond which can be picked up at any of the large box stores.
-We don't use either white or yellow wood working glue because both of these glues remain slightly flexible, even when they are fully cured.
+We don't use either white or yellow woodworking glue because both of these glues remain slightly flexible, even when they are fully cured.
 That means that in time they will allow the MDF.
-MDF wood fibres to slip a bit.
+MDF wood fibers to slip a bit.
 Manufacturers call this "creep".
 The solution is to use glues that will cure rock hard.
 Another thing to consider is that MDF is far more fibrous than solid wood and so using water-based glues will cause "swelling" at the joints.
-MitreBond is a very thin solvent based glue which results in a virtually invisible seam.
+MitreBond is a very thin solvent-based glue that results in a virtually invisible seam.

 Making an Invisible Solid Joint Like a Pro